ccphan/ccphan.github.io/source/_posts/2014-09-02-setting-up-an-octopress-blog.markdown

 $ rake new_post["Setting up a Blog"]
 # Creates source/_posts/2014-09-02-setting-up-a-blog.markdown
 ```
-The source posts files genereated are in [Markdown](http://en.wikipedia.org/wiki/Markdown/ "Markdown") format by default.
+The source posts files genereated are in [markdown](http://en.wikipedia.org/wiki/Markdown/ "markdown") format by default.

-In terms of styling, take a look at [Markdown reference](http://daringfireball.net/projects/markdown/basics).
+In terms of styling, take a look at [markdown reference](http://daringfireball.net/projects/markdown/basics).
 Also Octopress comes bundled with its own code snippets markup.
 Check it out [here](http://octopress.org/docs/blogging/code/).

 ### 5. Creating an About Page
 ```